raniceyue/rc-temp-dashboard/README.md

 # RC Room Temperature Dashboard
 Custom dashboard for monitoring room temperatures for residental colleges, for CS3249 Assignment 4.

-// More details about the project here

-This project was created using Meteor, styled using Bootstrap.
+This project was created using Meteor, Dygraphs, React and Material UI.

 # Getting Started
 1. [Ensure you have Meteor installed](https://react-tutorial.meteor.com/simple-todos/01-creating-app.html#1-1-Install-Meteor)